digilab-cfds/Twitter-Scraper/README.md

 # Twitter-Scraping

-This is an implementation of scraping twitter in twitter search field using Tweepy.
+This is an implementation of scraping tweets in twitter search field using Tweepy.